Controlled Loewner-Kufarev Equation Embedded into the Universal Grassmannian: The controlled Loewner--Kufarev equation embedded into the Segal--Wilson Grassmannian

 \subsection{Krichever's construction}

-In connection with algebraic geometry and infinite-dimensional integrable systems, a fundamental observation / construction of Krichever \cite{Kr1, Kr2, Kr3} states that, associated to each non-singular algebraic curve with some additional data (which are called algebro-geometric data) is a solution of the KdV equation.
-This construction has been developed further, and after a remark by Mumford \cite{Mu}, it was formalised by Segal-Wilson \cite{SW} as follows.
+In connection with algebraic geometry and infinite-dimensional integrable systems, a fundamental observation / construction of Krichever \cite{Kr1, Kr2, Kr3} states the following.
+A solution of the KdV equation is associated with each non-singular algebraic curve, equipped with some additional algebro-geometric data.
+Segal and Wilson~\cite{SW} developed and formalised, after a remark by Mumford~\cite{Mu}, this construction further.